Manitoba Historical Society

 Physician.

-Returning again to Manitoba in the Fall, Stewart resumed study not in Theology, but in Medicine.
-To support his medical studies, Stewart became a reporter for the Manitoba Free Press.
-After graduation (MD 1906), he spent two years as a resident physician at the Winnipeg General Hospital and at hospitals in New York City.
-After attending the World Tuberculosis Congress in Washington in 1908, and completing an assistantship in a Connecticut sanatorium, he returned to Manitoba in 1909 to organize, plan and arrange for the building of the Manitoba Sanitarium at Ninette, on the shore of Pelican Lake, located 160 miles southwest of Winnipeg.
+After graduation from medical school (MD 1906), Stewart spent two years as a resident physician at the Winnipeg General Hospital and at hospitals in New York City.
+After attending the World Tuberculosis Congress in Washington in 1908, and completing an assistantship in a Connecticut sanatorium, he returned to Manitoba in 1909 to organize, plan and arrange for the building of the Manitoba Sanitarium at Ninette.
 He became its first Superintendent.
 The sanitorium grew from 65 beds to 300 beds under his leadership.
-Stewart’s dedication to his cause, applied through travel and lectures for raising funds, made him a target for the very disease he was trying to fight.
-For a short time, Dr. Stewart became a patient himself, at the Trudeau Sanatorium at Saranac Lake, New York.
+Stewart’s dedication to his cause, applied through travel and lectures for raising funds, made him a target for the disease he was trying to fight.
+For a short time, he was a patient at the Trudeau Sanatorium at Saranac Lake, New York.
+He returned to Manitoba and resumed work as Superintendent of the Ninette Sanatorium.
+He was largely responsible for the success of the facility, as well as other anti-tuberculosis measures in Manitoba.
+His career at Ninette saw the tuberculosis rate fall to one fifth its previous level.

-On 2 June 1915, he married Ida K. Bradshaw, with whom he had one son, David B. Stewart.
+On 2 June 1915, he married Ida Kate Bradshaw (1878-1936) at Winnipeg, with whom he had one son, David Bradshaw Stewart.
 While engaged in his medical career, Stewart maintained a life-long interest in natural science and history, so it was only natural that he was involved with the Manitoba Historical Society.
 From 1929 to 1934, he served as Society President.
+He also served as President of the Manitoba Medical Association (1925-1926) and was Chairman of the Committee on Ethics of the Canadian Medical Association, for whom he wrote a completely new Code of Ethics, published after his death.
 In 1927, he was given an honorary doctorate by the University of Manitoba.

 His articles for the Manitoba Historical Society: